What Is ERP Integration? A Complete Explanation

 To that end, here are some approaches to consider:

-1. Point to point integration: the use of custom code to connect two applications
+This refers to the use of custom code to connect two applications

 Pros: